Anthropogenic biome: Conservation

 Anthromes present an alternative view of the terrestrial biosphere by characterizing the diversity of global ecological land cover patterns created and sustained by human population densities and land use while also incorporating their relationships with biotic communities.
 Biomes and ecoregions are limited in that they reduce human influences, and an increasing number of conservation biologists have argued that biodiversity conservation must be extended to habitats directly shaped by humans.
 Within anthromes, including densely populated anthromes, humans rarely use all available land.
 As a result, anthromes are generally mosaics of heavily used lands and less intensively used lands.
 Protected areas and biodiversity hotspots are not distributed equally across anthromes.
 Less populated anthromes contain a greater proportion of protected areas.
 While 23.4% of remote woodland anthrome is protected, only 2.3% of irrigated village anthrome is protected.
 There is increasing evidence that suggests that biodiversity conservation can be effective in both densely and sparsely settled anthromes.
-Land sharing and land sparing are increasingly seen as conservation strategies.
+A combination of land sharing and land sparing in working landscapes and multifunctional landscapes are increasingly popular as conservation strategies.